Most Famous Logos With a Deer

 Logo Hainan Airlines

-The largest private airline in China, Hainan Airlines, has had a logo since 2004 consisting of hieroglyphs and a stylized image of a lotus.
-At the same time, the old emblem, which was used in 1989-1993, contained an unusual composition of a deer against a blue swirl.
-The animal’s silhouette was dark red, with a long thin neck, the same graceful legs, a triangular body, and a tassel tail.
-Moreover, the front and hind legs were widely spaced, as if the forest animal did not jump forward but took off.
-This impression was intensified by the fact that the deer looked up.
-In the background, the artists depicted a blue wave or a wing of three fragments.
-All elements of the logo symbolized the ease of flight, which fit perfectly into the concept of the Chinese air carrier.
+China’s largest private airline, Hainan Airlines, has had a logo consisting of characters and a stylized lotus image since 2004.
+At the same time, the old emblem, used from 1989-1993, contained an unusual composition of a deer against a blue swirl.
+The silhouette of the animal was dark red, with a long, thin neck, the same graceful legs, a triangular body, and a tail with a tassel.
+And the front and hind legs were widely spaced, as if the forest beast were not leaping forward but taking off.
+This impression was strengthened by the fact that the deer was looking up.
+In the background, the artists depicted a blue wave or wing of three fragments.
+All elements of the logo symbolize the lightness of flight, which fits well with the concept of the Chinese air carrier.

 SSC